 How I Found My VA

-I found my VA through Chris Ducker’s Virtual Staff Finder, which made the whole process very simple and stress free.
+I found my VA through Chris Ducker’s Virtual Staff Finder (full disclosure – I earn a commission if you purchase), which made the whole process very simple and stress-free.
 I’ve worked with VSF before but only on a one-off project, so I was curious to see how this was going to turn out.

 The person they found for me is highly qualified, and at least from what I’ve seen from him so far, he’s excellent.
 Already (in just one day) he’s setup a new domain, installed wordpress and setup a theme on it with hardly any instruction from me.